feklee/san/construction/node/README.md

      3. Tin solder tags.

      4. Solder one black y-cable and one short black cable onto each solder tag.
-        Put the short cable on the left side, with the long side of the solder tag pointing towards you.
+Put the short cable on the left side, with the solder tag pointing towards you.

      5. Tin the inside of the contact pins.